Basingstoke Town F.C.: History

 The following season saw Basingstoke make another appearance in the FA Cup first round, a 1–0 defeat at Cambridge United; however, after finishing bottom of the renamed National League South, they were relegated to the Premier Division of the Southern League.
-The club were placed in the Premier South division at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.
-They went on to finish third-from-bottom of the division in 2018–19 and were relegated to Division One South.
-At the end of the 2020–21 season the club were transferred to the South Central Division of the Isthmian League.

-The 2021/22 saw Basingstoke Town FC finish in fifth space and qualifying for a play-off spot.
-They subsequently lost the semi-final versus Chertsey FC.
+In 2016–17 the club won the Hampshire Senior Cup, beating AFC Bournemouth 7–6 on penalties after the final ended in a 0–0 draw.
+They were placed in the Premier South division at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.
+The club finished third-from-bottom of the division in 2018–19 and were relegated to Division One South.
+At the end of the 2020–21 season they were transferred to the South Central Division of the Isthmian League.
+The 2021–22 season saw them finish fifth, qualifying for the promotion play-offs.
+They went on to lose 4–1 to Chertsey Town in the semi-finals.
+In 2022–23 the club were South Central Division champions, earning promotion, as well as winning the North Hampshire Senior Cup with a 3–1 win over Romsey Town and the Hampshire Senior Cup with a 1–0 win against AFC Bournemouth.
+They won the North Hampshire Senior Cup again in 2023–24, beating Romsey Town 4–3 in the final.
+The 2024–25 season saw a third consecutive North Hampshire Senior Cup final against Romsey Town, with Basingstoke winning 6–0.

 Ground

 The club played at Castlefields from their establishment until 1945, when a site for a new ground was offered to them by Lord Camrose.
 The new ground was initially known as Winchester Road, and consisted of a small wooden stand together with grass banking with some terracing.
 The first match was played on 1 December 1945 against Southampton Borough Police, and the ground was later renamed after Lord Camrose.

 A new clubhouse was built in 1969 and a new main stand in 1970.
 Terracing was also added to the ground and floodlights erected.
 A roof was later installed over the terracing opposite the stand, with another terrace built next to the stand.
 The ground's record attendance of 5,085 was set in 1997 for an FA Cup first round match against Wycombe Wanderers.
 It currently has a capacity of 6,000, of which 651 is seated and 2,000 covered.

-During the 2014–15 season it was known as the Soccer AM Stadium due to a sponsorship deal with the Sky Sports show, before becoming the Ark Cancer Charity Stadium for the 2016–17 season.

 In 2019 the club was forced to relocate to Winchester City's City Ground as former chairman Rafi Razzak attempted to sell the Camrose for development.
 In October 2020 the club returned to Basingstoke, at the upgraded FA Winklebury Sports Complex in the Winklebury area of the town.